TheSocialDigits/thesocialdigits-magento/README.md

 The upsell block is displayed beneath the product on product view pages.
 To disable the block, comment out the catalog_product_view handle in the layout xml file.

+To relocate the crosssell block find the line <reference name="product"> between the <catalog_product_view> and </catalog_product_view> lines and replace "content" with the name of the desired block.

 ### Admin configuration
 Under the magento system configuration (System > Configuration) a tab is located